alphagov/transfer-coronavirus-data-service/README.md

 ## Configuration

 The config.py module provides an interface to the
 standard Flask app.config.
-The reason for this is by setting this up in config functions in modules that don't have access to the flask app object can get and set config settings without having to import app.
+The interface makes it easier and more effective to set and get configuration values.
+We retrieve configuration settings without having to import the app every time by using config functions in modules which don't have access to the flask app object.

 A number of settings are passed into the app as environment variables and these are loaded into